 Best Mattress for Back Pain

-Shopping for the best possible mattress for back pain can be an overwhelming and confusing process especially with so many options available to you.
-It can be a very tough process finding the perfect model that prevents nagging lower back pain.
+Shopping for the best possible mattress for back pain can be an overwhelming and confusing process especially with so many options available these days.

-What matters the most if you suffer from back pain?
+What matters most in the mattress if you suffer from back pain?
 In this guide, we list the parts of the mattress that are essential in providing the proper support and comfort needed specifically for back sleepers and those who experience lower back pain and other back problems.
-Last updated:
+Last updated

-There are several key factors to keep in consideration if you suffer from back, neck, or shoulder pain and want to pcik the best model to ensure a good night’s sleep.
+There are several key factors to consider if you suffer from back, neck, or shoulder pain and want to choose the best mattress to ensure a good night’s sleep.

-Lower back pain is a nightly reality for many sleepers.
-It is crucial to find a product that offers good support so you are not suffering from added pressure to your back every time you lay down to go to sleep!
+Lower back pain is a problem for many sleepers.
+It is crucial to find a mattress that offers good support so you won’t suffer from added pressure to your back every time you go to sleep!

 It is important to note that firmness and support are not the same.
-A mattress can be firm without offering good support .
-By the same token, a soft model can give you great support.
-Adequate support results from a model that keeps your spine in alignment, while also remaining comfortable.
+A mattress can be firm without offering good support while a soft mattress can give you great support.
+Adequate support comes from a mattress that keeps your spine in alignment, while also remaining comfortable.

 Comfort and spinal alignment are equally important.
-If the mattress is creating pressure points on your back or elsewhere on your body, then you are likely experiencing pain and/or discomfort which negates the benefits that a mattress with good support provides.
+If the mattress is creating pressure points on your back or elsewhere on your body, then you are likely to experience pain and discomfort which negates the benefits that a mattress with good support provides.

-What is the ideal firmness for a sleeper with this problem?
-Firmer mattresses “float” the sleeper more on the surface as opposed to a softer option lets you sink into it, hugging and contouring your body.
+What is the ideal firmness for a sleeper with back pain?
+Firmer mattresses provide the feeling of sleeping on a top of the mattress rather than inside it which is a typical characteristic of softer mattresses that let you sink into them, hugging and contouring to your body.

 Pressure Point Prevention

-One of the most important areas back pain sufferers should pay attention to is the creation of pressure points between your body and a mattress.
+One of the most important things that back pain sufferers should pay attention to is pressure points.
 Typically, pressure points mean that there is more push back on one specific area, causing misalignment along your body and spine.
 When the back /body move out of alignment, more pressure is placed on your spine, leading to unwanted back pain.

-Therefore, it is important to not sleep on a model that places pressure on any of your major joints.
-Your body will be able to rest in a relaxed state and the pressure points along the spine and lower back will be reduced drastically.
+Therefore, it is important to choose a mattress that will allow your body to rest in a relaxed state and the pressure points along the spine and lower back will be significantly reduced.

-Nearly 80% of sleepers will encounter some kind of this issue in their lifetime.
-Not everyone is affected the same, however we all need to pay attention to them because they can become worse over time if left unaddressed.
+Nearly 80% of sleepers will encounter some kind of back pain in their lifetime.
+Not everyone is affected equally but we all need to pay attention to that pain because it can become worse over time if left untreated.

-The renowned Mayo Clinic puts back pain into two primary categories , acute and chronic.
-It can come on suddenly, caused by a fall or heavy lifting, lasting less than six weeks (acute) or lasts more than three months and is less common than acute (chronic).
+The renowned Mayo Clinic puts back pain into two primary categories: acute and chronic.
+Back pain can come suddenly, caused by a fall or heavy lifting and it can last less than six weeks (acute) or more than three months which is less common than acute (chronic).

-A few of the primary causes of this problem and some preventative measures to help alleviate them are listed below.
+A few of the primary causes of lower back pain and back pain and some preventative measures to help alleviate them are listed below.

 Stress and Anxiety

-Stress is believed to be the most common cause of back problems.
+Stress is believed to be the most common cause of back pain.
 Stress causes a lack of sleep which, in turn, means more tossing and turning throughout the night.
-The more you toss and turn, the more likely you are to pull a muscle or to fall asleep in an unnatural position your body is not use to.
-It is a vicious cycle!
+The more you toss and turn, the more likely you are to pull a muscle or to fall asleep in an unnatural position your body is not used to.

 Also, lack of sleep can leave muscles susceptible to strains.
-Your muscles have to work extra hard during the day when you are tired and your body has not had adequate sleep, which might lead to lower back issues.
-Once you have these lower back issues, the stress then circles back around , again, leading to a never ending cycle.
+Your muscles have to work extra hard during the day when you are tired, which might lead to lower back issues.

-Some solutions to stress related back problems are:
+Some solutions to stress related back pains are:

-- Exercise – helps to release endorphins which leads to more energy, improved sense of well- being, and a reduced level of stress
+- Exercise – helps release endorphin which leads to more energy, improved sense of well- being, and a reduced level of stress

 - Eat healthy – a well balanced diet leads to better sleep and, therefore, less stress.
-In addition, reducing caffeine, sugar and alcohol intake can help to improve sleep and reduce stress, maintaining a clearer thought process
+In addition, reducing caffeine, sugar and alcohol intake can help improve sleep and reduce stress

-- Massages – will release built up stress in the back and body, also providing better sleep
+- Massages – will release stress in the back and body and lead to better sleep

-Get enough sleep – Make sure you allocate enough time to fully rest and recover each night.
+Get enough sleep – Make sure you have enough time to fully rest and recover each night.
 Sleep is one of the most important factors affecting stress levels.

 Abnormal Spinal Curvature

 Whether sitting, standing, or sleeping, it doesn’t matter.
-If your spine is abnormally aligned due to poor posture, lower back and back pain is more likely to occur.
+If your spine is abnormally aligned due to poor posture, lower back is more likely to occur.